timebreaker49/bamazon/README.md

 Upon selecting which product they'd like to buy, the customer is asked what quantity of the item they want to purchase.
 ![select quantity!](images/select_quantity.PNG "select quantity")

-The quantity desired is checked against the database and if there are enough available, the customer is shown the sales total, having purchased the items.
+The quantity desired is checked against the database and if there are enough available, the customer is shown the sales total.
 ![checkout!](images/checkout.PNG "checkout")